Land Conservation

 Protecting threatened lands in perpetuity.

-Within the boundaries of the 420+ sites in the National Park System, over two million acres remain privately-owned.
+Within the boundaries of the 420+ sites in the national park system, over two million acres remain privately-owned, and the national trails that provide recreation and wildlife corridors across our great nation are often incomplete and unprotected.
 To conserve the most significant and threatened lands in our national parks, the National Park Foundation (NPF) works with the National Park Service (NPS) and nonprofit partners to acquire these properties and add them to the parks.

-NPF's Land Conservation program also helps expand parks for all to experience and enjoy, as well as supporting new park units that tell lesser-known stories and protect unique natural beauty.
+NPF's Land Conservation program helps expand parks for all to experience and enjoy, as well as supporting new park units that tell a more complete American story and protect unique natural beauty.
 To do this, NPF leverages private funds to accomplish complex land transactions involving willing sellers, protecting priority lands forever.
-NPF has partnered with NPS on land conservation projects since its founding in 1967, permanently protecting over 135,000 acres in 66 national parks since our inception.

 -

-35kAcresSince 2015, NPF has protected over 35,000 acres across the national parks through land acquisition and partner support.
+37kAcresSince 2015, NPF has protected over 37,000 acres across the national parks through land acquisition and partner support.

 -

-7Gifts of LandNPF has accepted and donated seven gifts of land to the National Park Service for their preservation.
+8Gifts of LandNPF has accepted and donated eight gifts of land to the National Park Service for their preservation.

 -